CMSgov/bluebutton-site-static/_pages/developers.md

 #### Explanation of needed data to Medicare Beneficiaries

-If information limited by a scope is required for your application to properly function and it is not possible to get the information in another endpoint, we recommend providing some sort of explanation about why certain data is needed in your user flow.
+If information limited by a scope is required for your application to properly function and it is not possible to get the information in another endpoint, we recommend providing an explanation about why certain data is needed in your user flow.

 For example, if you use demographic information to help beneficiaries autofill tedious data-entry, you might want to explain that benefit before they reach the authorization screen. **It is essential, however, that you give beneficiaries the full picture.** If they do share that data with you for one-time data entry, they should know how long you keep it and if it is used for any other purposes.